 And for those of you who decide not to pursue a journalism career, the new curriculum provides the tools and sensibility--- solid independent research, critical thinking and direct, accessible writing---that can help you succeed in a wide variety of fields.

 Some fine print: There are five levels of coursework, and not all courses are offered every semester.
-The listings below are preliminary; please check the 2012-14 course catalog and consult with your undergraduate advisors for up-to-date information and to work on a degree plan to keep you on track for a four-year graduation.
+The listings below are preliminary; please check your appropriate course catalog and consult with your undergraduate advisors for up-to-date information and to work on a degree plan to keep you on track for a four-year graduation.

 We strive to produce journalists who are grounded in traditional values yet familiar with all of the tools for information-gathering and communication that modern technology provides.
 We seek to use these new tools not only to teach journalism but also to create and present original stories that better inform and educate our students and the public.
 And because we are part of a great state university with a public trust, our mission extends beyond training journalists to preparing all students to be discerning, critical and knowledgeable members of our democracy.